hepplerj/jasonheppler.org/content/page/low-impact.md

 4. Does not make use of videos.
 5. Stores data locally on the user’s device to minimize data transfer.
 6. Compresses all data to the greatest extent possible.
-7. Loads only the most crucial programming scripts, frameworks and cookies.
-8. Limits the amount of light emitted by the screen.
+7. Limits the amount of light emitted by the screen.
-9. Optimizes and limits the use of custom fonts.
+8. Optimizes and limits the use of custom fonts.

 <div class="metrics_container">
   <div class="metrics-left">